Driving home for Christmas: best and worst days and times to travel

 Tips

-Here’s when you should, and shouldn’t travel 👇
+Here’s when you should and shouldn’t travel this year 👇

 What are the best days to travel before Christmas?

-The last working day before Christmas has been dubbed ‘frantic Friday’ thanks to the number of vehicles on the roads.
-There’s the usual commuter traffic, people heading to the shops for a panicked bout of gift-hunting, and also a huge number of people driving home so they can make the most of the time off.
+The last Friday before Christmas has long been dubbed ‘frantic Friday’ thanks to the number of vehicles on the roads.
+There’s the usual commuter traffic, people heading to the shops for a panicked bout of gift-hunting, and also vast numbers of people driving to see family so they can make the most of the time off.

-In 2021, almost 6 million leisure trips were made on this day alone - so it’s definitely worth avoiding hitting the road on Friday 23 December this year.
-This is the worst day to travel before Christmas bar none!
+In 2022, almost 8 million leisure trips were made on this day alone, with journeys taking around 15% longer.
+And in 2023, more than 16 million trips were made.
+So it’s definitely worth avoiding hitting the road on Friday, 20 December this year.
+This is the worst day to travel before Christmas, bar none!

-Traditionally, roads are also very busy the last full weekend before Christmas as well as Christmas Eve, which is second only to Frantic Friday in terms of the number of cars on the road.
-So try to avoid driving on 17, 18, 23 and 24 December.
+Traditionally, roads are also very busy the last full weekend before Christmas and Christmas Eve, which is second only to Frantic Friday regarding the number of cars on the road.
+So try to avoid driving on 20 and 21 December, too… which doesn’t leave many driving days left before the big day!

-Midweek in the week of Christmas could be a good time to travel, especially if you avoid the morning or evening rush hour.
-So have a think about heading off after 10am on 19-22 December - roads will be way quieter than the days on either side and, in our view, these are the best days to travel before Christmas.
+Midweek before Christmas Day could be an excellent time to travel, especially if you avoid the morning or evening rush hour.
+So think about heading off after 10am on 23 December - roads will be way quieter than the days on either side, and, in our view, these are the best days to travel before Christmas.

-December 19 to 22 are the best days to drive home for Christmas
+December 23 is the best day to drive home for Christmas

-December 19 to 22 are the best days to drive home for Christmas
+December 23 is the best day to drive home for Christmas

 Flexible car insurance 🚗